-The Servicio de Administración de Rentas (SAR) is tax authority in Honduras and is responsible for the administration of the tax system.
+The Servicio de Administración de Rentas (SAR) is the tax authority in Honduras and is responsible for the administration of the tax system.
 Taxpayers may request approval from the SAR regarding direct or indirect taxes (e.g. accelerated depreciation methods on new assets acquired by corporations with monetary activities requiring constant technological update, higher installed production capacity and productive re-conversion processes in order to maintain and strengthen their competitive advantage).

 The statutory tax year runs from 1 January through to 31 December.
 However, taxpayers may apply to use a special tax year by requesting an authorisation from the SAR.